jackyliang/Verify.tf/README.md

 ### Get some information about the unrostered players

-Get unrostered players within this server:
+Get unrostered players within this server (Steam Name => Steam ID 3):

     $verify->getUnrostered();